tataata/taniaabanina.com/resume.md

 ### Front-end developer at [Amorelie](https://amorelie.de)
 <p class="mute">Jan 2015 &ndash; present</p>

 Work in a semi-remote team of developers on e-commerce project (Magento) in agile environment.

 In particular:
+- project management in semi-distributed team: structuring and planning workload, coordination stakeholders and developers during working process;
 - front-end development: implementation of new functionalities and features; optimisation and maintenance of existing code
 - close work with <abbr title="User Experience">UX</abbr>/<abbr title="User Interface">UI</abbr> designers and project owners: providing feedback, participation in design process and planning of further implementation
 - creating and maintaining of <abbr title="User Interface">UI</abbr> Styleguide